 Just like the individual cyclical stocks above, the ETF experienced a sharp decline amid the global coronavirus sell-off, but started to recover in line with the US economy.

 How to trade cyclical stocks

-To start trading cyclical stocks, there are a few steps to take:
+To start trading or investing in cyclical stocks, there are a few steps to take:

 - Choose the stock or ETF you want to take a position on

-- Choose your cyclical stocks and trade on their price movements
+- Decide whether you want to invest in cyclical stocks, or trade on their price movements

 - Create a live account with us or practise trading on a demo account

 - Find the right entry and exit levels for your trade using technical analysis

 - Open, monitor and close your first trade

 - Cyclical industries are those that are economically sensitive